 We were all shitting ourselves.

 Sarah, gingerly, stepped out of the van, holding the ‘letter’.
 She handed it to one of the Russian soldiers.
 Minutes later we were once again on our way.
 The letter had done its magic once again.
 There were several similar checkpoints along the way, each time with the same process and the same results.
 By now it was daylight and less scary each time.

 After one such ‘stop’ we were joined by an escort, an unmarked Lada car with 4 huge KGB plain clothes officers.
 They had been waiting for us, in the middle of nowhere, for over 24 hours, they were smiling but we could tell they were pissed off.

 ‘Where have you been?
 We were expecting you yesterday’?

-They led us on to a Hotel in Minsk, the festival headquarters.
+Four huge guys squashed into the smallest of cars led us to a Hotel in Minsk, the festival headquarters.
 The same hotel that featured in the recent, amazing Netflix Chernobyl drama …..it hasn’t changed much in 30 years!

 Chapter 3 – Minsk

 We had been on the road for 70 hours.
-We later altered this to 69 hours for interviews.
-69 felt much more dramatic than 70.
-They had been expecting us 30 hours earlier and had more or less given us up!
-They were extremely relieved as no backline would have meant’ no gig?
+We later altered this to 69 hours.
+For interviews 69 felt much more dramatic than 70.
+The Russians had been expecting us 30 hours earlier and had more or less given us up!
+They were extremely relieved to see us, they weren’t that arsed about The Real East but no truck, no backline would have meant’ no gig?

 The following day we had several press interviews, we were quite the cellebs!
-The Real East the crazy band who drove to Russia to help the kids!
+The Real East the crazy scousers who drove to Russia to help the chernobyl kids!